kora-projects/kora-docs/mkdocs/blog/en/kora-testing-different-approaches.md

 Kora's fast startup can make black-box tests more practical than in frameworks with expensive runtime graph discovery.
 That is an opportunity to improve release confidence, but not a reason to move all logic testing upward.
 Fast full startup reduces one cost; containers, networks, databases, image builds, data cleanup, and broad failure diagnosis still remain.

-## Configuration and Lifecycle Change Across the Layers
+## Configuration and Lifecycle Change Across the Layers { #configuration-lifecycle }

 All three layers need configuration, but they should receive it at their natural boundary.